What is the Scope of Marketing?

 • Physical Evidence – Tangible elements supporting the brand.

 Q3.
-Explain the nature and scope of marketing research?
+Explain the nature and Scope of Marketing Research.

 Summing Up